Wal-Mart to hire 60,000 for holiday rush

-NEW YORK Wal-Mart Stores Inc (WMT.N) said it plans to hire 60,000 seasonal employees to work at its stores in the United States, the same as last year, as it gets ready for the busy holiday selling season.
+NEW YORK, Sept 17 Wal-Mart Stores Inc said it plans to hire 60,000 seasonal employees to work at its stores in the United States, the same as last year, as it gets ready for the busy holiday selling season.

 The world's largest retailer will pay temporary employees a starting rate of at least $9 per hour, as it tries to improve customer service with faster checkouts and better-stocked shelves at its 4,588 U.S. stores.